NesBet/PATAHOME/README.md

 View Property Details: By clicking on a specific listing, users can access a detailed page with more information about the property, including photos, a description, and contact details for the listing agent or owner.

 Save Searches and Favorites: Registered users can save their preferred search criteria and mark properties as favorites for easy access later.

-***Back Story***

-As an aspiring real estate enthusiast, I have always been fascinated by the process of finding the perfect property.
-Growing up, I had the privilege of witnessing my parents' journey in acquiring their dream home.
-The countless hours spent scouring through listings, attending open houses, and negotiating with agents left a lasting impression.
-I saw firsthand the challenges they faced in finding a property that truly aligned with their needs and preferences.

-Determined to improve this process, I embarked on a mission to develop a more intuitive and user-friendly real estate platform.
-Drawing inspiration from my own experiences and the pain points shared by friends and family, I set out to create PATAHOME.

 ***Contributing***